-Sterile Storage – An Assessment of Temperature and Humidity Conditions
+Sterile Storage Temperature and Humidity Guidelines

 One recommendation on how to develop a risk assessment for a temperature and humidity event can be found in a white paper by ASHRAE titled "Humidity Control Events in Perioperative Care Areas."
 The Canadian Standards Association also created a consensus statement regarding " High Relative Humidity in Sterile Storage Areas," which outlines their recommendations for reaction points.
 Theories differentiate as to when to react, which can vary from a humidity point of 70% to a reaction point of a percentage of your set point.